Arland History, Family Crest & Coats of Arms

 The surname Arland was first found in Middlesex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Arland family
+Early History of the Arland family

 This web page shows only a small excerpt of our Arland research.
 Another 89 words (6 lines of text) covering the years 1235, 1208, 1235, 1330, 1411, 1384, 1425, 1500 and 1459 are included under the topic Early Arland History in all our PDF Extended History products and printed products wherever possible.